Britain and France plan to deploy troops to Ukraine; Europe simultaneously advances space-based systems and drone assistance to Ukraine.

 Long-term defense cooperation with Ukraine (a de-Americanized mini-NATO plan).

-Unlike previous European practices of "empty talk meetings," this conference and its statement have concretely confirmed the formation and deployment plans for multinational forces.
-They have also tentatively established detailed information, including "troop deployment, numbers, specific types of weapons, and the necessary and effectively operational components of armed forces," among other specifics.
+Unlike previous European conferences that were often characterized by empty talk, this meeting and its declaration have concretely confirmed the formation and deployment plans for multinational forces, and tentatively determined detailed information including troop deployment, numbers, specific types of weapons, and the necessary and effectively operational components of the armed forces.

 Thus, each European country has a different division of labor and requires corresponding preparations.